 - Ownership and the controls of the sweeper magnet and the corrector coil are not clearly defined.
-Procedures, and who and how will control the magnet for safe operations must be provided. - NPS Collaboration response: A magnet in the experimental hall would need to be under accelerator control if there is any impact of its field on the beam including the case of magnet trips.
+Procedures, and who and how will control the magnet for safe operations must be provided. - ➤ NPS Collaboration response: A magnet in the experimental hall would need to be under accelerator control if there is any impact of its field on the beam including the case of magnet trips.
 The impact of NPS magnet fringe fields was evaluated in detail at the ERR, the impact of corrector coil and main magnet trips is discussed here.
 As illustrated in the Figure below a magnet trip is not a problem.
-The remaining ~40kG-cm can be mitigated with a downstream iron pipe.
-The NPS magnet can thus be owned and controlled by Hall C with standard Hall C operating procedures.
+The remaining ~10kG-cm will be mitigated with a downstream iron pipe.
+The NPS magnet can be owned and controlled by Hall C, similar to SHMS magnets, with standard procedures (test plans with accelerator) when going to small angles as is done with the SHMS.